September 20, 2024

 Key Benefits for Employers

-While the primary focus of a health risk assessment is the well-being of employees, the benefits to employers are also ample.
+While the primary focus of a health risk assessment is the well-being of employees, the employee helath benefits are also ample.

 1. Reduction in Healthcare Costs